kubeflow/examples/e2e/README.md

 ## Modifying existing examples

-Most examples online use containers with pre-canned data, or scripts with certain assumptions as to the cluster spec, we will modify one of these [examples](https://github.com/tensorflow/tensorflow/tree/0375ffcf83e16c3d6818fa67c9c13de810c1dacf/tensorflow/tools/dist_test) to work with the tensorflow operator, and to work more like a real-world example.
+Most examples online use containers with pre-canned data, or scripts with certain assumptions as to the cluster spec.
+We will modify one of these [examples](https://github.com/tensorflow/tensorflow/tree/0375ffcf83e16c3d6818fa67c9c13de810c1dacf/tensorflow/tools/dist_test) to work with the tensorflow operator, and to work more like a real-world example.

 ### Prepare model